alexandru/alexn.org/_posts/2021-03-29-atom-rss-feeds-are-the-best-way-to-consume-the-web.md

 Own your audience!

-If you're cool enough to have your own blog, maybe you've built your website with a static website generator, such as Jekyll, please don't forget about exposing an RSS/Atom feed.
-Don't forget about us.
-If you expose a good RSS feed, you can then build an automated newsletter too 😉
+If you're cool enough to have your own blog, maybe you've built your website with a static website generator, such as Jekyll, but please don't forget to expose an RSS/Atom feed.
+Those of us using a news aggregator will thank you ❤️ And if you expose an RSS feed, you can then build an automated newsletter from it too 😉

 Here's some cool stuff to get you going: